techmunching/techmunching.github.io/_posts/2020-01-26-find-the-element-that-appears-once-in-array-but-other-elements-appear-thrice.markdown

 ---
 layout:	post
 title:	"Find the element that appears once in array but other elements appear thrice"
+description: "With this tutorial we try to solve the problem of finding element that appears once in array but other elements appear thrice.
+This isn't just another XOR answer.
+To rectify this problem, the solution makes use of 2 variables..."
 date:	2020-01-26
 categories: [ 'Algorithm', 'Interview Preparation' ]
 image: 'img/0_CYH--jxfZ8bQGcXj.webp'